 15 day Sri Lanka Birdwatching Tour 27 March – 10 April 2024.

-Seats are limited & registrations for 2022 Sri Lanka tours now open.
-Private tours available from 2021.
+Seats are limited & bookings for 2024 Sri Lanka tours now open.
+Private tours available from 2023.

 Prices includes ‘full board’ with all meals, tours, transport, expert guiding, jeep safaris, boat cruises, accomodation and more…